-Care must be taken to ensure equitable access and sustainable growth in the energy sector while considering the climate impacts of scaling up this sector.
-Developing a low-carbon framework that not only increases Uganda's economic independence but also promotes energy equity, all while sustaining the economy, could be the key component of embracing country ownership.
+Care must be taken to ensure equitable access and sustainable growth in the energy sector while considering the climatic impacts of scaling up this sector.
+Developing a low-carbon framework that not only increases Uganda's economic independence but also promotes energy equity, all while sustaining the economy, could be the essential component of embracing country ownership.

-Reforming energy use will be essential for promoting the growth and development of Uganda both socioeconomically and environmentally; this is especially true in the wake of the COVID-19 pandemic, which added pressures on energy systems and capacity.
-Additionally, according to the International Energy Agency, while energy access in urban areas has reached nearly 60%, this drops to 20% in many rural communities, with only 1 out of 5 individuals having access to electricity.
-Figure 3.5 shows the number of households per region without access to electricity; although the urban region of Kampala has a fairly high electricity coverage, many other predominantly rural regions still lack a fair amount of energy access.
+Reforming energy use will be essential to promote the growth and development of Uganda both socioeconomically and environmentally; this is especially true in the wake of the COVID-19 pandemic, which added pressures on energy systems and capacity.
+Additionally, according to the International Trade, while energy access in urban areas has reached nearly 60%, this drops to 20% in many rural communities, with only 1 out of 5 individuals having access to electricity.
+Figure 7 shows the number of households per region without access to electricity, which shows that although the urban region of Kampala has a fairly high electricity coverage, many other predominantly rural regions still lack a fair amount of energy access.

-Diversifying energy use and taking advantage of natural resources to promote the development of solar, sustainable biomass, and wind energy sources will reduce Uganda's fossil fuel consumption and increase energy security for its citizens.
-Given its geographic location along the equator, Uganda's solar sector has a high potential for energy production.
-However, this potential remains mainly untapped: challenges related to the exclusion of many communities from the national electricity grid, a lack of investments in solar production from the private sector, and insufficient regulation and incentivization in this sector all hamper attempts to harness this energy source (Avellino et al., 2018).
-Waste-integration technologies also show high potential for improving sustainable energy consumption in Uganda through biomass waste to energy valorization (Gumisiriza et al., 2017).
-Although wind energy has generally not been considered a strong investment because of Uganda's topography, this renewable source also has untapped potential to improve energy coverage in Uganda.
-However, its development is challenged because of the high cost of investment in wind technologies, a lack of comprehensive data collected on wind patterns, and a lack of investment by governmental actors (Wabukala et al., 2021).
+Diversifying energy use and taking advantage of Uganda's natural resources to promote the development of solar, wind, and sustainable biomass will reduce Uganda's fossil fuel consumption and increase energy security for its citizens.
+Given Uganda's geographic location along the equator, Uganda's solar sector has a high potential for energy production.
+This potential remains untapped mainly, however, as challenges related to the exclusion of many communities from the national electricity grid, a lack of investments in solar production from the private sector, and insufficient regulation and incentivization in this sector all hamper attempts to harness this energy source (Avelino et al., 2018).
+Waste integration technologies also show high potential for improving sustainable energy consumption in Uganda through biomass waste to energy valorization (Gumisiriza et al., 2017).
+Although wind energy has generally not been considered a strong investment due to Uganda's topography, this renewable energy source also has untapped potential to improve energy coverage in Uganda.
+However, development is challenged due to the high cost of investment in wind technologies, a lack of comprehensive data collected on wind patterns, and a lack of investment by governmental actors (Wabukala et al., 2021).

-With support from BMZ (Germany), the World Wide Fund for Nature Uganda has formulated a clear and actionable plan for transitioning to a fully renewable energy system by 2050.
-This has been through a program titled "The Multi-Actor Partnership [MAP] for Implementing Nationally Determined Contributions with 100% Renewable Energy [RE] for All in Uganda by 2050" (100% RE MAP).
-The 100% RE MAP program facilitates positive changes and advances the transformation necessary to ensure economic and social development in line with the Paris Agreement's climate target of limiting global warming to 1.5 °C. The participation of different stakeholder groups (i.e., government; civil society; business, academia, and development partners) enables the policy dialogues necessary for developing long-term transition processes to 100% RE.
+With support from BMZ (Germany), WWF Uganda has formulated a clear and actionable plan for transitioning to a fully renewable energy system by 2050.
+This has been through the "Multi-Actor Partnership (MAP) for implementing Nationally Determined Contributions (NDCs) with 100% Renewable Energy for All in Uganda by 2050 (100% RE MAP)" program.

+The 100% RE MAP program facilitates positive changes and advances the transformation necessary to ensure economic and social development in line with the Paris Agreement's climate target of 1.5 °C. By encouraging the participation of different stakeholder groups (i.e., government, civil society, business, academia, and development partners), they can facilitate the policy dialogues necessary for developing long-term transition processes to 100% RE.
 The inclusive, participatory nature of MAPs promotes a greater sense of ownership over outcomes and, consequently, strengthens their sustainability.
-One of the major outcomes of the project is to develop policy roadmaps, including technical scenarios using 100% RE as a driver for development.
-The project recruited a consultant to develop the scenarios for Uganda.
+One of the major outcomes of the project is to develop policy roadmaps, including technical scenarios on 100% RE as a driver for development.

+The project recruited a consultant to develop the Scenarios for Uganda.
 As part of the assignment, the consultant will also build the capacity of the stakeholders on how to use the RE scenarios for their initiatives and priorities.